Advanced Tutorial

 Mpicker_gui.py --config cc1691_isonet.config &

-We have already identified 7 surfaces and flattened one of them.
+Seven surfaces have already been identified and one of them flattened.
 Select flattened tomogram 2-1

 and press Display

 .
-You can check the parameters used to flatten it, and now you can flatten other surfaces with the same parameters.
-You can skip surface1 because it is nearly the same as surface2.
-They just use different Erosion
+Check the parameters used to flatten it, and flatten other surfaces with the same parameters.
+Skip surface1 because it is nearly the same as surface2, just using different Erosion

 to display all surfaces.

-here, which means performing binary_dilation at first because we found the segmentation here is too thin.
+is used here, which means performing binary_dilation at first because the segmentation here is too thin.
 The Erosion of surface1 is 6 (default).
-You can check the difference between them by switching to boundary mode.
+Check the difference between them by switching to boundary mode.

 Display